KevinDahlberg/log_my_run_app/BLOG.md

 - [x] minor design issues (scaling on smaller than iphone 6 screens)
 - [x] buttons are all at the same height
-- [ ] rearrange code to make the month and year selected (this can go as deep as you want)
-- [ ] meta tags to get rid of the browser stuff in mobile view.
+- [x] meta tags to get rid of the browser stuff in mobile view.
-- [ ] Login info not case sensitive
+- [x] Login info not case sensitive
-- [ ] get rid of smelly code

 if I can get everything working right and looking pretty, then I will look into the possibility of posting to facebook

 did some playing around with media queries.
 I wish I had thought of the iPhone SE screen from the beginning.
 I have it set up to ideally work on an iphone 6 screen or higher.
 I'm not going to dig into this any more.

+5:40 - done for the day :40 / 5:20 / 56:04

+## May 5 2015

+ - [ ] get rid of smelly code
+ - [ ] rearrange code to make the month and year selected (this can go as deep as you want)
+ - [ ] comment code
+ - [ ] README
+ - [ ] CSS order

+ Stretch:
+ - [ ] Optimize better for mobile.